-In this article, we will discuss how to find an index where this is a hash collision in C++ with several examples.
+In this guide, we will explore methods to identify an index with a hash collision in C++, accompanied by multiple illustrations.

 Problem Statement: